-Ask any child what he or she wants and more times than not, they will say to spend time with mom and/or dad.
-Gifts will never replace your personal attention.
+Ask any child what he or she wants, and more times than not, they will say to spend time with mom and dad.
+Gifts will never replace your attention.
 In fact, it sends the opposite message.
 It is telling your kids that things matter more than your relationship with them.

-Your child’s birthday is completely about them.
+Your child’s birthday is entirely about them.
 The day should be filled with something fun to mark the occasion, but it doesn’t need to be filled with an overflow of presents.

 Use these celebrations as a time to make memories and not just squander money.

-3. Lead by example.
+Another thing you need to when raising non-materialistic children is to look at yourself.
 If mom and dad do nothing but shop and buy things for themselves, what sort of example is that setting for your kids?

 Kids learn many habits through their parents.
 If you believe you need the latest and greatest electronic, your kids will follow suit.
 Be the example for your kids.

 Kids can learn about money from a very young age.
-Teach them the important principles about how it is best to manage money.
-They should learn to always save and always give.
+Teach them the essential principles about how it is best to manage money.
+They should always learn to save and always give.

 By monitoring the programs they watch and even YouTube videos, you can limit the time they are being bombarded by advertisers sharing the newest toy our gadget.
-This has an added benefit as it also can limit screen time and force kids to use their own imagination to have fun!
+This has an added benefit as it also can limit screen time and force kids to use their imagination to have fun!

-When your child reaches a goal, rewards should be something untangible.
+When your child reaches a goal, rewards should be something non-tangible.
 It should not be able to be held.
 Rather than upgrade to the newest tablet, why not allow them to select where to go for your next outing.

 As you gather items to donate, have them go through toys to find things they can give away.
 Teach them that they do not need 12 dolls, that they could give some to someone else who has none.
 You might be surprised at the items your kids are ready to give to someone else.

 Talk to your kids about things that matter.
-Help them know that we have things that we need, such as furniture, food and clothing.
+Help them know that we have things that we need, such as furniture, food, and clothing.
 However, talk about the things that they do not need to have to be happy.